ika-rwth-aachen/etsi_its_messages/README.md

 **ROS / ROS 2 Support for ETSI ITS Messages for V2X Communication**

-The *etsi_its_messages* package stack allows to use standardized ETSI ITS messages for V2X communicaiton in ROS / ROS 2 systems.
+The *etsi_its_messages* package stack allows to use standardized ETSI ITS messages for V2X communication in ROS / ROS 2 systems.
 Apart from the definition of ROS message equivalents to the ETSI ITS standards, this package stack also includes a conversion node for serializing the messages to and from a UDP payload, as well as RViz plugins for visualization (ROS 2 only).

 > [!IMPORTANT]
 > This repository is open-sourced and maintained by the [**Institute for Automotive Engineering (ika) at RWTH Aachen University**](https://www.ika.rwth-aachen.de/).
 > **V2X Communication** is one of many research topics within our [*Vehicle Intelligence & Automated Driving*](https://www.ika.rwth-aachen.de/en/competences/fields-of-research/vehicle-intelligence-automated-driving.html) domain.
 > If you would like to learn more about how we can support your advanced driver assistance and automated driving efforts, feel free to reach out to us!